gaurav-g-12/CCD/README.md

 # Self-supervised Character-to-Character Distillation for Text Recognition （ICCV23）
-This repo contains file to train the CCD model on 94 characters.
+This repo contains train files of CCD model on 94 characters.
 The pretrained and finetuned model weights are provided below.

 Following are the model configaration:
 - Trained on ST and MJ with 94 characters containing lower, upper and sepcial characters.